milexm/quickstart-rest-web-service/README.md

 		}
 Let's analyze the GreetingController class which is deceptively simple but it implements very important Spring's concepts.

 -	The class uses Spring 4’s new **@RestController** annotation, which marks the class as a controller allowing every method to <span style="background-color:yellow">return a domain object</span> instead of a view.
 It’s shorthand for @Controller and @ResponseBody rolled together.
 In this example, it returns a resource representation class Greeting obiect.
 <div style="background-color:#c2e7e7"> ![bullhorn](images/bullhorn.png) A key difference between a traditional MVC controller and the RESTful web service controller above is the way that the HTTP response body is created.
 Rather than relying on a view technology to perform server-side rendering of the greeting data to HTML, this RESTful web service controller simply populates and returns a Greeting object.
 The object data will be written directly to the HTTP response as JSON.
 The Greeting object is converted to JSON thanks to Spring’s HTTP message converter support; you don’t need to do this conversion manually.
 Because Jackson 2 is on the classpath, Spring’s MappingJackson2HttpMessageConverter is automatically chosen to convert the Greeting instance to JSON.</div>

 - 	The **@RequestMapping** annotation <span style="background-color:yellow">ensures that HTTP requests to /greeting are mapped to the greeting() method</span>. <div style="background-color:#c2e7e7"> ![bullhorn](images/bullhorn.png) The above example does not specify GET vs. PUT, POST, and so forth, because @RequestMapping maps all HTTP operations by default.
 If you want to narrow the mapping to GET only, use @RequestMapping(method=GET) instead.</div>
 -  The **@RequestParam** annotation binds the value of the query string parameter *name* into the name parameter of the greeting() method.
 If the *name* parameter is absent in the request, the defaultValue of "World" is used.
 -  Finally, the implementation of the method body creates and returns a new Greeting object with id and content attributes based on the next value from the counter, and formats the given name by using the greeting template.

-## Glossary

-- **Fluid Grid**.
-The fluid grid system uses percents instead of pixels for column widths.
-It has the same responsive capabilities as our fixed grid system, ensuring proper proportions for key screen resolutions and devices.- sada
-- **Parallax**.
-Parallax scrolling is a web site trend where the background content (i.e. an image) is moved at a different speed than the foreground content while scrolling.
-For more info, see [How TO - Parallax Scrolling](https://www.w3schools.com/howto/howto_css_parallax.asp).
-- **Font Awesome**.
-[Font Awesome](https://fontawesome.com/) is the web's mostg popular icon set and toolkit.

 ##References